 Veterinary Technician / Receptionist

 Hi.
 My name is Britt.
 I had the pleasure of joining the VMS team in 2003.
 I went on to work for an equine practice in 2013, but found I missed working with small animals and was happy to return to VMS in January of 2015.
 I have a special interest in rescue and rehabilitation of neglected or mistreated animals, especially bully breeds.
-My own pack consists of three rescued mixed breed dogs, Beetle, Piper, and Squishy, one cat that was orphaned as a kitten, Hissy Fit, and one very special human, Peter.
+My own pack consists of three rescued mixed breed dogs, Beetle, Piper, and Squishy, two cats, Sam and Hissy Fit, and one very special human, Peter.
 I am very lucky to have the opportunity to share my compassion and knowledge on a daily basis in order to better the lives of so many animals.

 My name is Caleb.
 I am a veterinary technician here at VMS.
 I have been here a little over a year.
 I plan on getting a masters in nursing and becoming a nurses practitioner.
 I am currently enrolled in Central Carolina Technical College where I will earn my associates in science before transferring for a bachelor’s degree.
 I have two Lab/Pitbull mixes, Mia and Sadie, and several outdoor cats that have adopted me.
 I hope to pursue a career that allows me to continue work in the medical field, as I enjoy science and the day to day challenges of this job.

 Hi, my name is Gina.
 I am the newest member of the VMS team.
 I have lived my entire life on the west coast of the U.S. and Canada, but have recently relocated to South Carolina!
 Veterinary medicine is a completely new career direction for me and I’m thoroughly enjoying it.
 Animals have always been a huge part of my family and we have had a great variety of species and quantities.
 In my time off I enjoy spending time with my family (four legged too) exploring the south east!